sidd328/CS24/README.md

 # CS24
 Code for CS24 Projects.
+Completed by me and inspired by assignments by xavierholt (Kevin Burk) from UCSB course CS24

 ## Noodle Shop:
 Simulates a Noodle Shop.
 Takes in order for certain types of noodles, also takes in data about number of pots, types of noodles, cost of ingredients and selling cost for each noodle.
-A .tsv file is taken as a command line argument that holds all this data (check out the data folder in noodleshop).
-Inspired by an assignment designed by xavierholt (Kevin Burk)
+Used a Buffer Queue as well as OOP
 ### Use:
 To use the code you will have to first compile the .cpp file (using either the makefile provided) or by using your own compiler.
 Then, the program can be called and provided the command line arguments as such: